faizilham/msc-thesis/main/ch7_implementation.typ

   fun leq(other: UtilLattice) = value < other.value || this == other
 }
 ```] <lst:UtilLatClass>

+Another common lattices we use in the analysis is the map lattice.
+We extend the built-in `Map<K,V>` data structure in Kotlin as `DefaultMapLat<K,V>` class, in which any key of type `K` not found in the map lattice is presumed to have a default lattice value, usually either a $bot$ or $top$.
+This is useful since we do not have to initialize the lattice at start especially in case of free variables.
+If we instead must initialize free variable mappings in the lattice, we have to traverse the CFG at least once to collect all the free variables _before_ the analysis can start.
+By defaulting the lattice value, we can minimize unnecessary CFG traversals.

 == Handling context object and invoke function